Aishwarya-Manjunath/Terrain_Estimation/README.md

      frequency_plot.py - has code to plot variation in frequency in segmented paths.

      rmse_plot.py - has the code to plot histogram of the rmse.

+     zc_plot.py - has the code to plot number of points of zero crossings in a segment.

      segment_mapping.py - it contains code to find if each segment of the road is squiggly or straight and plot the same.